 Slowly, Genevieve regained consciousness and looked at her husband with a concerned smile.
 She queried “What is it my love?
 You look troubled.”
 Gabriel simply nodded in response.
 Genevieve’s eyesight cleared and even her beautiful smile was wiped off her face when she saw where they were.
 “Where are we?!”
 She screamed, terror gripping her beautiful features.
 Gabriel then told her what had happened.
 He smiled at her and her fear seemed to simply slide away.
 Unbeknownst to Gabriel, it was because she had sensed the presence of an old friend in the castle.

 John wove his compass spell again.
 This time, it pointed to Gabriel’s location.
 It led him to the flight of stairs into a dungeon.
 He was ready to go down and rescue the two when he saw the entranceway of the stairs.
 It was crackling with flames and lighting.
 It seemed as though the gateway to hell.
 He opened his mind and pried around the magyk that sealed the gateway.
 To his surprise, it was a primitive, instinctual form of magyk, but behind it lurked a dark and eerie intelligence, one that belonged to a born killer.
 This heightened his concern for Gabriel and Genevieve.
 Slowly, he began to fray the magyk that stood in his way.
+After a few more minutes, the searing flames and the crackling bolts had dissipated into the air.
+John made his way down the flight and upon reaching a bolted dungeon door, blew it open with his own fire.

 Outside, in the capital city, Genevieve’s men facilitated a massive exodus.
 They knew that the real battle was just about to begin.
 They told the people that when the bugle blew, they will be able to return to the city.
 When the citizens had fled into the countryside, the men steeled themselves for war.